 Seminole State College routinely seeks transfer data from the primary transfer baccalaureate institutions but receipt of transfer data from those institutions has been sporadic.
-Transfer reports received from East Central University, the University of Central Oklahoma, and Oklahoma State University provided GPAs of students who had transferred from Seminole

-State College.
-Data in those reports, cited in the 2009 Seminole State College HLC Self-Study Report, indicated that "Students' GPAs typically only decrease 0.25 on the 4.0 scale upon transferring from SSC This decrease is considered not as a reflection of SSC's curriculum, but the fact that at the university, students take more advanced, junior, and senior level courses in their majors."
+Transfer reports received from East Central University, the University of Central Oklahoma, the University of Oklahoma, and Oklahoma State University provided GPAs of students who had transferred from Seminole State College.
+Data in those reports, cited in the 2020-21 General Education Evaluation, indicated that "Mean GPAs for students who transfer from SSC to the primary receiving institution are about the same as the average GPA at the institutions who reported data, having a difference from -0.21 to 0.22.
+SSC students complete courses successfully at a rate of 89.83%.
 The data in those reports confirmed our expectation that SSC students maintain similar GPAs upon transfer as those attained at SSC and verified the competence of SSC students in their academic preparation.

-- B.5.
-Duplication and Demand: - B.5.
+B.5.
+Duplication and Demand:

+B.5.
 Duplication and Demand Issues: